Best CELESTRON TelescopeS

 - Focal ratio: 10

-Celestron NexStar 8 SE Telescope is an excellent choice if you want to learn more about space, planets, and stars in an easy and funny way.
+Celestron NexStar 8 SE Telescope is an excellent choice if you want to learn more about space, planets, and stars in an easy and fun way.

 This telescope can also be used for improving your research in the field of astronomy.
 With an aperture over 200 mm, it guarantees sharp and bright images, keeping stargazing interesting.
-It’s perfect for camping in the summer as it’s light and easy to transport.
+It’s perfect for camping in the summer thanks to it’s design making it light and easy to transport.

 - Magnification: 400 x